ntu-aris/ntu_viral_dataset/sensor_calibration.md

 </p>
 <p style="text-align: center;">Fig 4.
 Matlab stereo calibration process 3</p>

-After the calibration, the reprojection error and 3D view will be shown below.
+After the calibration, the reprojection error and 3D view will be shown below in [Fig. 5](#matlabcalibration4).
 You may press the show recertified button to view if the line are indeed cross over to the same feature.

 <a name="fig-viral-eval-files"></a>
 <p align="center">